elbakramer/axserve/README.md

 # Introduction

-AxServe is a server program that provides interfaces of COM or OCX components through a gRPC server.
+AxServe is a server program and client interface that provides functionalities of COM or OCX components through a gRPC server.

 ## Motivation

 There are many ways to integrate COM or OCX components, such as creating native apps or using other libraries or frameworks.
-But they all had their own strengths and weaknesses.
+But they all have their own strengths and weaknesses.

 Options that I had considered so far were: